 With Bing Ads Editor, you can edit campaigns offline and then publish changes at your convenience when you are back online.
 You can manage your accounts in bulk, from the campaign level down to the individual ad level.
 Another key feature is the ability to import Google AdWords directly into Bing Ads.

 After reading this training, you will understand how to:

-When exporting data, Bing Ads Editor allows you to be selective.
+When using Bing Ads Editor to export data, you have the power to be selective.
 You can export data from entire accounts, individual campaigns or specific ad groups.
-Let’s take a look at how to export and import data.

 There are times, however, when you’ll want to edit just a few items and not run a full export.
 To do this, copy rows directly from the Editor grid and paste them into your Excel workbook.
 To select multiple rows from the grid, hold the Control key while selecting rows.
 Press Control-C to copy, open your Excel workbook, choose the cell where you want to insert the rows, and press Control-V to paste them.

-To import campaigns into Bing Ads Editor, in the top ribbon, click the Import button.
+When using Bing Ads Editor to import campaigns go to the top ribbon, and click the Import button.
 From the four choices, choose Import from a file.
-Select a file, and click Next to open the Import Wizard dialog.
+Select a file, and click Next to open the Import Wizard dialog box.

 In the drop-down lists above the table, select the appropriate Bing Ads column header to apply to each column of your imported data.
 Click Import.
 When the import finishes, an import summary page opens.
 Campaign information may appear across several columns.

 The New, Updated and Deleted columns, located in the View drop-down within Bing Ads Editor, display how the imported data has been changed.
 Skipped items will not be created or updated, as they duplicate existing values or contain invalid data.